-A "designated record set" is a group of records maintained by or for Health Services that is the medical records and billing records about you.
+A "designated record set" is a group of records maintained by or for Health Care that is the medical records and billing records about you.

 - Right to Amend.
-You have the right to request that Health Services amend your treatment records or a record about you in a designated record set for as long as the information is kept by Health Services, if you feel that the treatment records Health Services has about you is incorrect or incomplete.
+You have the right to request that Health Care amend your treatment records or a record about you in a designated record set for as long as the information is kept by Health Care, if you feel that the treatment records Health Care has about you is incorrect or incomplete.

-Health Services may deny your request for amendment if it determines that the treatment records or record that is the subject of the request:
+Health Care may deny your request for amendment if it determines that the treatment records or record that is the subject of the request:

-- was not created by Health Services, unless you provide a reasonable basis to believe that the originator of the treatment
+- was not created by Health Care, unless you provide a reasonable basis to believe that the originator of the treatment

 - is not part of the designated record set;